Watch Out It's a Trap - Understanding Individual Differences Among Children

 The mother who wrote the letter did not fall into the trap of comparison or the desire for replication.

-❌ The comparison doesn't work that way.
+❌ The comparison doesn't work this way.

-To know what he likes and dislikes?
+To know what he likes and what he dislikes?

 Let's be more aware:

-🌟 Every child has his own "color".
+🌟 Every child has their own "color"

-🌱 His nature is like no other
+🌱 His nature is unlike anyone else's

-His fingerprint is unique and unrepeatable
+🧠 His unique and unforgettable mark

 Be careful, educator, not to fall into the trap of comparison.